 - Demonstrate how to design the occlusion of full arch fixed and removable implant restorations.

 Biography: Dr. Baldwin Marchack graduated from USC in 1971.
 He is a Fellow of the American College of Dentists and the International College of Dentists.
 He has served in the leadership and membership of many dental organizations.
 Dr. Marchack is a former Examiner for the California State Board of Dental Examiners, and he is an Honorary Member of the American College of Prosthodontists.
 He is Chair Emeritus of the Editorial Council for the Journal of Prosthetic Dentistry, and he maintains a private practice in Pasadena, California.

 Registration & Webinar Information

-This program is being offered at no cost to ACP members.
+Each webinar is available at no cost to ACP members.

 Continuing Education Credit